 10. Risk Aversion Around Commitment Optimization

-Even though commitment programs can provide the largest cloud discounts, many organizations hesitate to adopt them aggressively.
-Because commitments introduce financial risk.
+Even though commitment programs can provide the largest cloud discounts, many organizations hesitate to adopt them aggressively — because commitments introduce financial risk.
+If infrastructure usage drops or workloads shift to different services, organizations may be locked into commitments they cannot fully utilize.

-As a result, organizations may leave significant cost savings unrealized simply because they cannot confidently manage commitment risk.
+This risk often leads teams to maintain lower commitment coverage than is mathematically optimal, which means they continue paying higher on-demand prices.
+Organizations may leave significant cost savings unrealized simply because they cannot confidently manage commitment risk.

 Also read: What Is the Difference Between Cloud Cost Optimization and Cloud Cost Management?